 The electricity system is in transition, as the way electricity is consumed and produced is changing.
+There have been significant changes during the current price control period, including the I-SEM and DS3 System Services programme.
+These significant programmes have been delivered by SONI through collaborative working between the UR, SONI and market participants.
 The 2020 to 2025 period, over which this price control period will take place, may look very different than today's.
 There will be opportunities and challenges during this period, and how these are optimised and managed will, to some extent, determine how well consumers' benefit.